Arr0way/arr0way.github.io/_posts/2021-06-03-ssh-lateral-movement-cheat-sheet.md

 A potentially easier way to think of SSH agent forwarding, is to think of it as assigning the SSH key to the active SSH session, while the session is in place it is possible to access the SSH key and connect to other machines that the SSH key has access.

-In order to exploit SSH agent forwarding an active session must be open between the users client (that you wish to hijack) and the compromised intermediary host.
-You will also require access to the host where the user connect is with a superuser account with the privileges (such as ```su - username```) to access the account running the active SSH session you wish to hijack.
+In order to exploit SSH agent forwarding an active session must be open between the user client (that you wish to hijack) and the compromised intermediary host.
+You will also require access to the host where the user is connected with superuser privileges (such as su - username) to access the account running the active SSH session you wish to hijack.

 <div class="note tip">
   <h5>If -A SSH Connection Fails</h5>